Our FAQ comes in three sections below. Admissions, International applications, and Funding. If your questions aren’t answered here, please contact us.

-Selected domestic students who are being considered for admission to the MTS program are invited to visit campus in late February or early March.
-If you wish to visit before you apply, it is best to schedule your visit between early September and early November.
-Please contact the Director of Graduate Studies to arrange a visit and allow us at least two weeks’ notice.
+Selected applicants who are being considered for admission to the MTS program are invited to visit campus in late February or early March.

-Whom should I contact with questions about the graduate program in Communication?
+Whom should I contact with questions about the graduate program in Media, Technology, & Society?

-Are all international student applicants required to submit TOEFL scores?
+Are all international student applicants required to submit TOEFL, IELTS, or MET scores?

-Yes, if English is not the student’s native language, with the exception of students who have a BA or MA from an English-speaking institution.
+Yes with two exceptions: if English is not the applicant’s native language or if the applicant holds a BA or MA from an English-speaking institution.
 For more on this requirement, see The Graduate School’s website: www.tgs.northwestern.edu/admission/application-requirements/test-scores.html.
-We also accept IELTS scores in lieu of the TOEFL scores.
+We also accept IELTS or Michigan English Test scores in lieu of the TOEFL scores.

 I’m an international student, but I don’t have a visa yet.
 What can I do?

-You must first be accepted by the University before any visa processing work can begin.
+You must first be offered admission by the University before any visa processing work can begin.
 Please read details on the Northwestern University International Office page.

 Are international students eligible to receive funding?